-Impairment of deposit with Landsbanki
+Deposit with Landsbanki

 On the 24 September 2008 the council agreed to deposit £1 million with Landsbanki Islands hf until 24 October 2008 at an interest rate of 5.95 per cent.
 The bank went into administration on 7 October 2008, and as a result the repayment of the deposit and interest has not been made.